arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 Weekly load is five sets of two reps.

-Sample Squat Workouts
+### Sample Squat Workouts

-First wave with the safety squat bar: Week 1: 8 sets of 2 reps with 325 plus light bands Week 2: 8 sets of 2 reps with 375 plus light bands Week 3: 6 sets of 2 reps with 415 plus light bands Week 4: 8 sets of 2 reps with 325 plus
+#### First wave with the safety squat bar:
+- Week 1: 8 sets of 2 reps with 325 plus light bands
+- Week 2: 8 sets of 2 reps with 375 plus light bands
+- Week 3: 6 sets of 2 reps with 415 plus light bands
+- Week 4: 8 sets of 2 reps with 325 plus medium bands
-medium bands Week 5: 8 sets of 2 reps with 375 plus medium bands Week 6: 6 sets
+- Week 5: 8 sets of 2 reps with 375 plus medium bands
-of 2 reps with 415 plus medium bands
+- Week 6: 6 sets of 2 reps with 415 plus medium bands

-Switch to a 14-inch cambered bar: Week 7: 8 sets of 2 reps with 405 plus strong bands Week 8: 8 sets of 2 reps with 465 plus strong bands Week 9: 6 sets of 2
+#### Switch to a 14-inch cambered bar:
+- Week 7: 8 sets of 2 reps with 405 plus strong bands
+- Week 8: 8 sets of 2 reps with 465 plus strong bands
-reps with 505 plus strong bands
+- Week 9: 6 sets of 2 reps with 505 plus strong bands

+#### Circa-max phase:
-Circa-max phase: Week 10: 5 sets of 2 reps with 435 plus medium and strong bands Week 11: 4 sets of 2 reps with 465 plus medium and strong bands Week 12: work up to 565 with medium and strong bands, about 350 lbs of band tension at the top
+- Week 10: 5 sets of 2 reps with 435 plus medium and strong bands
+- Week 11: 4 sets of 2 reps with 465 plus medium and strong bands
+- Week 12: work up to 565 with medium and strong bands, about 350 lbs of band tension at the top

+#### Deload phase:
-Deload phase: Week 13: work up to 565 with one strong band for 1 rep Week 14: work up to 405 plus 120 lbs of chain for 3 sets of 2 reps Week 15 (meet): 2005 IPA Nationals
+- Week 13: work up to 565 with one strong band for 1 rep
+- Week 14: work up to 405 plus 120 lbs of chain for 3 sets of 2 reps
+- Week 15 (meet): 2005 IPA Nationals

 After Friday’s squat workout:

-Speed pulls: 335 plus 100 lbs of band tension at the start and 220 at lockout, 5–8 singles
+- Speed pulls: 335 plus 100 lbs of band tension at the start and 220 at lockout, 5–8 singles

-Forty-five-degree hypers: 3–5 sets with 45–135, 2–6 reps
+- Forty-five-degree hypers: 3–5 sets with 45–135, 2–6 reps

-Calf/ham glute raises with a 45-lb plate, 4–6 sets of 3–6 reps
+- Calf/ham glute raises with a 45-lb plate, 4–6 sets of 3–6 reps

-Abs of some kind
+- Abs of some kind

-Roller reverse hyper machine, 280 for 3x10
+- Roller reverse hyper machine, 280 for 3x10

-Strap reverse hyper machine, 380 for 3x10
+- Strap reverse hyper machine, 380 for 3x10

 ## DEADLIFT TRAINING

 There are close to hundred 700-lb benchers and over 50, 1000-lb squatters.
-But when one looks at the deadlift, there are only eight, 900 plus deadlifters.
+But when one looks at the deadlift, there are __only eight, 900 plus deadlifters__.

-several reasons for this.
+Several reasons for this.
 One is the lack of supportive gear

 Some lifters are born to deadlift (i.e., short back, long arms, and large hands).
 In fact, most big deadlifters lack a big bench except for Gary.

-Exercises for the Deadlift
+### Exercises for the Deadlift

-Jump-stretch band pulls:
+- Jump-stretch band pulls:

-Ultra-wide deadlifts, sumo style:
+- Ultra-wide deadlifts, sumo style:

-Rack pulls:
+- Rack pulls:

-Dave Draper’s squat device:
+- Dave Draper’s squat device:

-Belt squats:
+- Belt squats:

-The deadlift is done for singles, squats 1–3 reps, and good mornings 1–5 reps.

-Glute ham raises: These are to be done to 2–10 reps per set,
+- Glute ham raises: These are to be done to 2–10 reps per set,

-Pull-throughs:
+- Pull-throughs:

-Modified glute ham raises:
+- Modified glute ham raises:

-Band leg curls:
+- Band leg curls:

-Band good mornings:
+- Band good mornings:

+> The deadlift is done for singles, squats 1–3 reps, and good mornings 1–5 reps.

 For grip, Ed Coan told me to train the fingers to hold on to the bar.
 Training the forearms makes them bigger and your hands thicker, making your grip worse.

-Using the Conjugate Method in the Deadlift
+### Using the Conjugate Method in the Deadlift

 I like the safety squat bar for this exercise.